 Finding ways of incorporating your other interests/hobbies into your photography is a sure-fire way to stay inspired.

 A common mistake new photographers often make is sinking a lot of money into equipment that they never end up using.
 I’ve done it, my friends have done it, and it’s all very (financially) unfortunate.
 Stick with your camera in the beginning, and then acquire equipment slowly over time once you know exactly what you need and how often you will be using it.

 99.99% of the photographers I know are self-taught.
 They didn’t go to art school, and a large percentage of them didn’t pick up photography until their 30’s and 40’s.
 Some of them have become successful photography business owners, while others are making their mark in the fine art world.
 All of this to say that you can achieve a great deal through self-teaching.
-We are fortunate to have endless resources at our fingertips through places like Pretty Presets, Rock the Shot, Flickr and YouTube, where people will share what they know with you for free!
+We are fortunate to have endless resources at our fingertips through places like Pretty Presets & Actions, and YouTube, where people will share what they know with you for free!

 Be sure to check your local library, too.
 You will be surprised by the amount of up-to-date photography how-to books you’ll find in the library, and the library is also a wonderful place to find photo books (art books, as opposed to how-to books) that will inspire you through imagery.

 This idea relates back to carrying your camera everywhere, but instead of becoming aware of how to operate your camera, as photographers, we need to learn how to understand our surroundings.
 We need to develop a certain awareness of things such as composition, light, color and form, in order to know how to create images with our cameras.
 The more you photograph what’s around you, the more you will learn how your camera sees things such as light and color.